barryclark/jekyll-now/_drafts/Learning-CSharp-PowerShell.md

 ## C# and PowerShell

 PowerShell is built directly on top of C#, written in C#, and has access to almost everything that .NET can give you.
+As a result, a lot of PowerShell syntax has very similar C# analogues, and much of C# can be translated into usable PowerShell code without much hassle.

+Of course, you can also work with `Add-Type` to simply execute arbitrary C# code for you to work with from PS if you want, but for our purposes we'll be doing direct translating so that you can see how the two languages relate to one another, and how similar tokens look a little different in each language.

 ## Let's Get Translating

 ### Finding Code to Work With

-This code came from [a StackOverflow answer](https://stackoverflow.com/questions/6826921/write-text-on-an-image-in-c-sharp) asking about a similar goal; writing text over an image.
+This code came from [a StackOverflow answer](https://stackoverflow.com/questions/2070365/how-to-generate-an-image-from-text-on-fly-at-runtime) asking about a similar goal; creating an image from text input.
+We can do a very near-direct translation of this method to a PowerShell function.

 ```csharp
 private Image DrawText(String text, Font font, Color textColor, Color backColor)